- Claim TPD from Superannuation Funds

 The good news is that you might pay little to no tax if you keep the money in your super fund account until you retire.
 However, once you withdraw, these funds are treated as taxable income.

-Accessing Your TPD Lump Sum
+Accessing a TPD Lump Sum

 - Make a TPD claim after ceasing work due to an injury or illness.